This post may contain affiliate links. For more information, please read my disclosure policy.

-These Maple Glazed Carrots are packed slam-full of nutrients and are a cinch to make!
+These delicious Maple Glazed Carrots are so easy to prepare and are always a welcomed side dish.

 My mom really never had problems with getting me to eat my vegetables as a child.
 Come to think of it, I really can’t think of any food I didn’t like.
 I always cleared my plate and never complained when it came to mealtime.

-I love carrots no matter how they’re prepared: glazed, raw, steamed, boiled, or baked with a pot roast or a big ol’ flounder.
+I love carrots no matter how they’re prepared: glazed, raw, steamed, boiled, or baked with a pot roast.
 I tried to grow them one year, but didn’t have much luck.
 Maybe I’ll try again one day.

 I love the way these carrots taste… they’re just a tad crisp with a sweet and tangy glaze made with real maple syrup.
 I leave the skins on… it doesn’t hurt a thing and provides extra nutrients.

 This is a healthy, easy and beautiful side dish for a busy weeknight meal or to serve to your most special guests.Print

 - ¼ cup real maple syrup

 - Cut off tops and very bottom of each carrot.
 Scrub and rinse carrots.

 - Fill a medium saucepan half-full of water and bring to a boil over medium heat.
 Add salt, then carrots.
 Gently boil (uncovered) until carrots are crisp-tender, about 5 minutes.